cjoakim/m26-js/README.md

 ### Purpose

-A Node.js library for speed and pace calculations for sports like running and cycling.
+A Node.js library for speed and pace calculations for sports like running, swimming, and cycling.
 Age-graded times and heart-rate training-zones are also supported.

 ### Examples